University of California, Los Angeles: Maturity as a university

+During its first 32 years, UCLA was treated as an off-site department of the main campus in Berkeley.
+As such, its presiding officer was called a "provost".
+This remained the case even when it grew into a major institution in its own right.
+In 1951, UCLA was formally elevated to coequal status with UC Berkeley, with both institutions headed by chancellors who reported on an equal basis to the president of the UC system.
+Raymond B. Allen was the first UCLA chief executive to be granted the title of chancellor.
+In November 1958, the "at" in UCLA's name was replaced with a comma, a symbol of its independence from Berkeley.

+The appointment of Franklin David Murphy to the position of chancellor in 1960 helped spark an era of tremendous growth of facilities and faculty honors.
+This era secured UCLA's position as a proper university in its own right and not simply a branch of the UC system.

 Recent history

 On June 1, 2016, two men were killed in a murder-suicide at an engineering building in the university.
 School officials put the campus on lockdown as Los Angeles Police Department officers, including SWAT, cleared the campus.
 In February 2022, Matthew Harris, a former lecturer and postdoctoral fellow at UCLA, was arrested after allegedly making numerous threats of violence against students and faculty members of UCLA's Philosophy Department.

 In 2018, a student-led community coalition known as "Westwood Forward" successfully led an effort to break UCLA and Westwood Village away from the existing Westwood Neighborhood Council and form a new North Westwood Neighborhood Council, with over 2,000 out of 3,521 stakeholders voting in favor of the split.
 Westwood Forward's campaign focused on making housing more affordable and encouraging nightlife in Westwood by opposing many of the restrictions on housing developments and restaurants the Westwood Neighborhood Council had promoted.
 In 2022, UCLA signed an agreement to partner with the Tongva for the caretaking and landscaping of various areas of the campus.
 This included land use for ceremonial events and educational workshops and outreach events.

-Sexual harassment scandals

-In 2014, a graduate student adviser and professor in the history department, Gabriel Piterberg, was accused of sexually assaulting two students.
-A lawsuit was filed against the university by sexual harassment attorney Ann Olivarius for its failure to properly act on the accusations.
-An editorial in the student newspaper wrote about the university's response, "This outcome is an embarrassment for UCLA.
-Not only does this represent a huge step backward and a betrayal of students’ trust, but it displays a startlingly low standard when it comes to treatment of sexual assault suspects."
-The university settled with the plaintiffs and eventually, after simply suspending and fining Piterberg, did more after student protest and legal efforts, including "separation from employment, denial of emeritus status, [and] denial of future employment with the University of California."

-In 2015, the U.S. Department of Education's Office for Civil Rights investigated UCLA and other universities for their compliance with Title IX and responses to sexual violence.

-In 2018, the university came into the national spotlight again when the Los Angeles Times reported that four UCLA employees had filed lawsuits against UCLA and the UC Board of Regents having accused their workplace supervisor of sexual harassment and the university of failing to properly handle abuse complaints.
-The harassment allegedly started in early 2016, according to the lawsuits.
-The women faced retaliation from other supervisors after they filed complaints.
-The retaliatory behavior included making the women do more work and not allowing them to take time off to see their attorney.
-They are seeking more than $120 million in damages.

-Subsequently, an audit by the California State Auditor found inconsistent discipline in UCLA sexual misconduct cases.
-The state audit also found that UCLA did not follow university policy or Title IX requirements.